jamiewilbraham/azure-docs/articles/cognitive-services/Custom-Vision-Service/custom-vision-onnx-windows-ml.md

 ---
 title: "Tutorial: Use an ONNX model with Windows ML - Custom Vision Service"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Learn how to create a Windows UWP app that uses an ONNX model exported from Azure Cognitive Services.
+description: Learn how to create a Windows UWP app that uses an ONNX model exported from Azure Cognitive Research Technologies.
 services: cognitive-services
 author: PatrickFarley
 manager: nitinme